 a Pecan Shell

-called "Skin Tight"
+Once called "Skin

 Tight" after the business tactics of early trader and storekeeper

 Henry L. Reeves, the more acceptable name of Lone Star was submitted

 and Lone Star was off to a great start.
 With 160 people and a gristmill,

 cotton gin, a sawmill, store and school, the future looked bright.

 and the town doubled its population by the mid-1890s.